What every pro in our network must hold

-Before you allow anyone inside your home after a disaster, you deserve to know exactly who you are dealing with.
-Every credential below is real, current, and independently verifiable.
+Before you allow anyone inside your home after a disaster, you deserve to know exactly who you're dealing with.
+Every credential below is what we require of every restoration pro in our Central Florida network — real, current, and independently verifiable.
 We post them here because transparency is the baseline — not a differentiator.

-Every credential below represents a real exam passed, a real license issued, or a real insurance policy in force.
+Every credential below represents a real exam passed, a real license issued, or a real insurance policy in force — held by the restoration pro we match you with.
 Not marketing language — verifiable fact.

 S500 drying protocols required by most insurers — the foundational standard for all water damage work.